Bounds on the exceptional set in the $abc$ conjecture: Introduction

 \section{Introduction}

 In this paper, we use tools from analytic number theory to estimate the number of triples of a given height satisfying the $abc$ conjecture.
 Associated to any non-zero integer $n$ is its radical

-We say that a triple $(a,b,c)\in \N^3$ with $\gcd(a,b,c)=1$ is an $abc$ \emph{triple of exponent} $\lambda$ if
+We say that a triple $(a,b,c)\in \NN^3$ with $\gcd(a,b,c)=1$ is an $abc$ \emph{triple of exponent} $\lambda$ if

 The well-known $abc$ conjecture of Masser and Oesterl\'e asserts that, for any $\lambda<1$, there are only finitely many $abc$ triples of exponent $\lambda$.
-The best unconditional result is due to Stewart and Yu \cite{styu}, who have shown that finitely many $abc$ triples satisfy $\rad(abc) < (\log c)^{3-\eps}$.
-Recently, Pasten \cite{hector} has proved a new subexponential bound, assuming that $a<c^{1-\eps}$, via a connection to Shimura curves.
+See also the work of Robert, Stewart and Tenenbaum~\cite{tenenbaum} for a refinement of the $abc$ conjecture.
+The best unconditional result is due to Stewart and Yu~\cite{styu}, who have shown that only finitely many $abc$ triples satisfy $\rad(abc) < (\log c)^{3-\eps}$.
+Recently, Pasten~\cite{hector} has proved a new subexponential bound, assuming that $a<c^{1-\eps}$, via a connection to Shimura curves.
 In this paper we shall focus on counting the number $N_\lambda(X)$ of $abc$ triples of exponent $\lambda$ in a box $[1,X]^3$, as $X\to \infty$.

 Given $\lambda>0$, an old result of de Bruijn~\cite{debruijn} implies that

 for any $\ve>0$.
 Any triple $(a,b,c)$ counted by $N_\lambda(X)$ must satisfy $\rad(abc)< X^{\lambda}$, and so we must have $\min\{\rad(a)\rad(b),\rad(b)\rad(c),\rad(c)\rad(a)\}< X^{2\lambda/3}$, since $a,b,c$ are pairwise coprime.
 An application of \eqref{eq:bruijn} now leads to the following ``trivial bound''.